-Students, faculty, and staff should report an alleged incident of misconduct to the Dean of Student Services.
+Students, faculty, and staff should report an alleged incident of misconduct to Campus Security or the Dean of Student Services.

 Disciplinary Procedures

 Students, faculty, and staff should report an alleged incident of misconduct to the Campus Police or the Dean of Student Services.